OpenSourceEconomics/tranquilo-dev/src/tranquilo_dev/slidev/slides.md

 # Derivative free trustregion optimization

 - Define a region around $x_k$
-- Maintain a sample of $x$s on which criterion is evaluated
+- Maintain a sample of $x$s and corresponding function evaluations
 - Fit a regression or interpolation model on the sample
 - Optimize the surrogate model to create a candidate
-- Accept or reject the candidate
+- Evaluate the function at the candidate
-- Adjust the radius
+- Accept or reject and adjust radius

 ---
 layout: center